NEXT UP ON this.

 Strap yourself in for one sweet ride, Year 12s.
-It’s time to get your driver’s license, hit the accelerator and cruise down the long road of freedom towards a life without school bells, teachers or rules.
+It’s time to get your driver’s licence, hit the accelerator and cruise down the long road of freedom towards a life without school bells, teachers or rules.
 Soon enough, you’ll be setting your own rules so you can kill it in the real world.
 Want some tips to tackle what comes next?
-We’ll hook you up with advice from those in the know.
+Check out this advice from those in the know.

 – Shannon Cook, business owner

 ‘The ‘grown up world’ is a big hoax and everyone is just winging it.
 It’s just that people get better at pretending to know what they are doing.’

 ‘It’s seriously not the end of the world if you get an ATAR that’s different to the one you expected.
 It’ll definitely seem like that at first, but you may well find yourself down a more exciting, fulfilling path that you didn’t know existed.
 Or you might find your way back to your original plan via a different pathway.’